NoiseEHC/c64wrd/CONTRIBUTE.md

 ```
 The image has to be uploaded to the demo's directory, and you can reference it by putting the "/c64wrd" string in front of the link.
 Give some meaningful name for "alt" tag.

 The short description has to be short enough to fit into filtered lists, where the first image in the post is used at 30% maximum width and that determines the row's height.
-The short description ends at the "<!--more-->" string.
+The short description ends at the "\<!--more-->" string.

 Then you can have more screenshots and a longer description.
 Note that if you are the author of the part and you cannot really describe why it is better or different than the other similar ones, then it is probably just a "filler" part.

-For screenshots I used VICE PAL emulation screenshots (as PAL emulation does not work with media snapshots in VICE), then cropped the images not to include the VICE GUI and some empty border.
-Then when I realized that the size of these images is arbitrary (based on you VICE window size), I had to make VICE media snapshots as well to determine the effect size.
+For screenshots I used windows screenshots of the VICE application running with PAL emulation (as PAL emulation does not work with media snapshots in VICE), then cropped the images not to include the VICE GUI and removed some empty border.
+Then when I realized that the size of these images is arbitrary (based on your VICE window size), I had to make VICE media snapshots as well to determine the effect size.
 But this is clearly a waste of time so it is entirely up to you how much time do you want to spend on that (for example for "plotballs.png" I just used the C64 Debugger screenshot feature).